RUSHIMONARIGELA/Ecomm/README.md

 Maven: (For the backend server)

-Database: MySQL
+Database: MySQL (or compatible)

+Messaging Queue: A locally running Kafka instance.

+Search Engine: A locally running ElasticSearch instance.

 1. Infrastructure Setup (Database, Kafka, ElasticSearch)

-Start Services: If a docker-compose.yml file is provided (not included here, but assumed for production environment setup), run:

-docker compose up -d postgres kafka elasticsearch
+Before starting the backend, ensure all required infrastructure services are running:

+Start Services: Manually start your local instances of MySQL, Kafka, and ElasticSearch.

-Database Initialization: Connect to your running PostgreSQL instance and execute the schema creation script:
+Database Initialization: Connect to your running MySQL instance and execute the schema creation script:

-# Example command using psql
+# Example command for MySQL
-psql -d ecommerce_db -f db-scripts.sql
+mysql -u [your_user] -p ecommerce_db < db-scripts.sql

-(Note: Ensure your database is named ecommerce_db or adjust the connection string.)
+(Note: Ensure your database is named ecommerce_db and use the correct user/password combination.)

 2. Backend Server Setup (Spring Boot)